huLasTar/TheBraveHunter/README.md

 ### A similar game to Duck Hunt by László Tarnai

-A simple bird hunter game.
+A simple point-n-click first person shooter game.

 ## Requirements